 Step 4: We help you implement your plan.

 This is decision time.
-You may have already chosen to work with a Lighthouse Wealth planner, however if not you must first recognize the value of choosing the right professional to manage your wealth.
-Although your lawyer is necessary to perform some of the legal aspects of your estate planning, it is crucial that you include a Certified Financial Planner to actually create your plan.
+You may have already chosen to work with a Lighthouse Wealth advisor, however if not you must first recognize the value of choosing the right professional to manage your wealth.
+Although your lawyer is necessary to perform some of the legal aspects of your estate planning, it is crucial that you include a qualified financial advisor to actually create your plan.
 Your chosen professional must be licensed and educated for both the insurance and investment industries, with experience in the banking world to be qualified to assist you with your estate plan.
-They should be knowledgeable in tax planning, legal issues, insurance and investments, and have the required professional designations such as a CFP and CLU designation.
+They should be knowledgeable in tax planning, legal issues, insurance and investments.
 Many “advisors” out there are actually sales representatives and may not be recommending what is in your best interest or be qualified to provide financial advice.

 Once you choose your estate planer, and you have become comfortable with your estate plan recommendations you will likely have to make changes to where your investment assets are held, apply for life insurance if needed, and meet with your other professionals to finalize or update your important legal documents.
 Our team can also assist you by introducing you to trusted professionals in your area that are experts in their field.